Frovatriptan: Side effects

 Rare, but serious cardiac events have been reported in patients with risk factors predictive of CAD.
 These include: coronary artery vasospasm, transient myocardial ischemia, myocardial infarction, ventricular tachycardia and ventricular fibrillation.

 Pharmacology

 Pharmacodynamics

-Frovatriptan is a serotonin receptor agonist, with high affinity for the 5-HT1B/1D receptors.
+Frovatriptan is a serotonin receptor agonist, with high affinity for the serotonin 5-HT1B and 5-HT1D receptors and with weaker activity at the serotonin 5-HT1F receptor.
 It has no significant effects on the GABAA mediated channel activity and benzodiazepine binding sites.
 Frovatriptan inhibits excessive dilation of arteries that supply blood to the head.
+Uniquely among most triptans, frovatriptan is also a relatively potent serotonin 5-HT7 receptor agonist.
+It is inactive at the serotonin 5-HT2A and 5-HT2B receptors.

 Pharmacokinetics

 Frovatriptan has a terminal elimination half-life of approximately 26 hours, making it the longest within its class.

+Chemistry

+Frovatriptan's chemical structure is unusual among triptans, with other triptans being simple tryptamines or closely related compounds but frovatriptan instead being a tricyclic cyclized tryptamine and tetrahydrocarbazolamine derivative.
+It can be thought of as a 5-substituted and side chain-cyclized derivative of N-methyltryptamine (NMT).

+The experimental log P of frovatriptan is 0.9 and its predicted log P is 1.2.

+History

+Frovatriptan was first described in the scientific literature by 1997.
+It was approved for medical use in the United States in 2001.

 Society and culture

-US licensing
+Legal status

-Frovatriptan is available only by prescription in the United States and Canada, where a secondary New Drug Approval (sNDA) was filed in July 2006.
+Frovatriptan is available only by prescription in the United States and Canada.